Holiday Stress Management Tips for Autism Families

 How to Manage Your Stress in Uncertain Times

-So where do you even begin to manage your own stress so that you can be a more effective and present parent and partner to your family?
+Learning how to manage your stress is an important skill to master for many reasons, ranging from showing up for yourself and others to maintaining good health.
 Let’s first start with understanding how stress impacts our bodies and what it can look like so you can identify it.
 Then we’ll look at our perspective in stressful situations and how we can direct it.
 And then finally we’ll provide a variety of tools and techniques to help you manage your stress.

 Stress and Our Bodies